 GreatPlanes Realflight G3.5 RC Flight Simulator – Become A Better RC Flyer With A Computer Based Radio Controlled Flight Simulator

 For many years, professional military aviators have utilized cockpit and flight training simulators to hone their piloting skills in protected yet realistic combat situations.
-These simulators, usually small, tightly enclosed capsules are exact replicas of the military aircraft the pilots are trained to fly; F-16, F-15 and Stealth fighter for example.
+These simulators, usually small, tightly enclosed capsules are exact replicas of the military aircraft the pilots are trained to fly.
+F-16, F-15 and Stealth fighter for example.
 The cockpits, controls and even realistic sounds are simulated to better train the aviator in a controlled environment.
 These training scenarios have proved invaluable over the years in creating the best qualified fighter pilots possible.
-Even NASA utilizes flight simulators to better prepare their space shuttle pilots for the complex stellar missions they will inevitably face.
+Even NASA utilizes flight simulators to better prepare their space shuttle pilots for the complex stellar missions they'll inevitably face.

 Military Aircraft Inspires A Whole Nation - History Shows

 It's undeniable the amount of patriotic pride that a country's military air forces have, over the decades, produced for its citizens.
 For more than a century the commissioned aircraft.
 The pilots that fly them, have inspired the members of their corresponding nations in such a way that literature, film.
 Outright imitation has been amassed in their tribute.
 Jimmy Doolittle, Manfred Albrecht Freiherr von Richthofen (aka, The Red Baron), Chuck Yeager, Neil Armstrong, Yuri Gagarin and The Tuskegee Airmen have all been immortalized by historic and contemporary aviation lore.

 RC Aircraft Pilots Continue The Worlds Infatuation With Flying